 PHED 1122 Concepts of Baseball

 Open to talented individuals who wish to improve their personal skills in baseball through supervised practice and game conditions.
 May be taken for four semesters for credit.
+Open to baseball team members only.

 PHED 1123 Advanced Concepts of Baseball